mlgupta/keyper-docs/source/SSH Config.md

     # API and gets Principal for the user attempting to login using SSH.        #
     #                                                                           #
     # The script accepts two parameters:                                        #
-    # 1. USER: linux username of the user trying to login is a mandetory        #
+    # 1. username: linux username of the user trying to login.
+It is a required #
     #              parameter.
 It is set using %u on AuthorizedKeysCommand       #
-    # 2. Ffingerprint: SSH Key finger print for the key.
-It is set              #
+    # 2. fingerprint: SSH Key finger print.
+It is an optional parameter.
+It is  #
-    #                  usign %f on AuthorizedPrincipalsCommand                  #
+    #                 set using %f on AuthorizedKeysCommand                     #
+    # 3. key: SSH Key.
+It is an optional parameter.
+It is set using %k on       #
+    #         AuthorizedKeysCommand                                             #
+    # 4. key_type: SSH Key type.
+It is an optional parameter.
+It is set using   #
+    #              %t on AuthorizedKeysCommand                                  #
     # - Deploy this script under /etc/ssh (or corresponding location in your    #
     #   distro).                                                                #
     # - Rename it as authprinc.sh, and make sure it is owned by root and is     #